pyorox/MusicRewind/README.md

 # MusicRewind
  Generates a summary of your top artists/songs streamed through YouTube Music (for those jealous of Spotify's "Wrapped" feature).
+ You may want to try the [JavaScript version](https://github.com/pyorox/MusicRewindJS) instead so you don't have to download my code and deal with Java.

 # Instructions
  **These instructions are kinda lengthy but you need to make sure to follow every step correctly**, otherwise this thing won't work.
 Please read everything carefully.